Give thanks for this great sweet potato casserole.

 The only thing to remember is that because of the high sugar content, marshmallow will caramelize under the broiler very, very quickly.
 So keep a close eye on it so it does not burn and gets exactly however dark you like it, from lightly toasted to really dark.

-Did you make this Thanksgiving Sweet Potato Casserole recipe?
+Did you make this Mashed Sweet Potato Casserole recipe for Thanksgiving?
 What did you think?

 - 3 pounds sweet potatoes, cleaned (about 5 medium)